mozilla/pkipolicy/rootstore/policy.md

 if we learn that a CA has knowingly or intentionally mis-issued one or more certificates.
-This may include, but is not limited to disablement (partially or fully) or removal of all of the CA’s certificates from Mozilla’s products.
+This may include, but is not limited to disablement (partially or fully) or removal of all of the CA’s certificates from Mozilla’s root program.
 A certificate that includes domain names that have not been verified according to section 3.2.2.4 of the [Baseline Requirements][BRs] is considered to be mis-issued.
 A certificate that is intended to be used only as an end entity certificate but includes a